FAQs and how to choose

 If you want a bright, clear sound and narrower, more accurate slots you want one of the shallower cups (GD, and MD).
 These are efficient and project very well.
 This comes at the expense of some ability to bend and form the pitches - they're "slotty".
 High horn players tend to prefer this tradeoff.

-If you want a darker, rich sound you want a deeper cup (GS, GC, C).
+If you want a darker, rich sound you want a deeper cup (GS, GM, GC).
 These come with better pitch bending for slurs & the most demanding intonation matching, but they're less "slotty" and don't project as intensely.

 The "default" (G, GM, LA, M) cups are designed for balance for typical playing on their respective instruments.